kairosity/mp3-snapathon/README.md

 # Features

+## Browse Images

+- When a user searches for a particular sub-section of images, the returning page scrolls down automatically to feature the images rather than the search box.

 ## Register as a new user.

 When users sign up they must enter a username that must be unique, an email that must also be unique and a password.